 All Private Health Insurers are

-this lead and request verification of registration
+bound by this legislation and may request verification of registration

-and a Certificate of Currency from the Board
+from the Board

 before a provider number will be issued to